bitovi/academy/src/ngrx/11-create-reducer/create-reducer.md

 </details>

-## Problem 4: Reset Login Feature State On Logout
+## Problem 4: Reset Login State On Logout

-Login Reducer should include an `on()` handler that resets Login Feature State back to `initialState` whenever `LoginActions.logoutSuccess` Action is dispatched.
+Login Reducer should include an `on()` handler that resets Login State back to `initialState` whenever `LoginActions.logoutSuccess` Action is dispatched.

 ## P4: What You Need to Know

-A common requirement is to reset a Feature State.
+A common requirement is to reset state.
 One approach might look like this:

 @diff ./counter.reducer.ts ./counter.reducer-with-set-zero.ts